Spontaneous symmetry breaking: Overview

+The spontaneous symmetry breaking cannot happen in quantum mechanics that describes finite dimensional systems, due to Stone-von Neumann theorem (that states the uniqueness of Heisenberg commutation relations in finite dimensions).
+So spontaneous symmetry breaking can be observed only in infinite dimensional theories, as quantum field theories.

-By definition, spontaneous symmetry breaking requires the existence of physical laws (e.g. quantum mechanics) which are invariant under a symmetry transformation (such as translation or rotation), so that any pair of outcomes differing only by that transformation have the same probability distribution.
+By definition, spontaneous symmetry breaking requires the existence of physical laws which are invariant under a symmetry transformation (such as translation or rotation), so that any pair of outcomes differing only by that transformation have the same probability distribution.
 For example if measurements of an observable at any two different positions have the same probability distribution, the observable has translational symmetry.

 Spontaneous symmetry breaking occurs when this relation breaks down, while the underlying physical laws remain symmetrical.

 Conversely, in explicit symmetry breaking, if two outcomes are considered, the probability distributions of a pair of outcomes can be different.
 For example in an electric field, the forces on a charged particle are different in different directions, so the rotational symmetry is explicitly broken by the electric field which does not have this symmetry.

 Phases of matter, such as crystals, magnets, and conventional superconductors, as well as simple phase transitions can be described by spontaneous symmetry breaking.
 Notable exceptions include topological phases of matter like the fractional quantum Hall effect.

 Typically, when spontaneous symmetry breaking occurs, the observable properties of the system change in multiple ways.
 For example the density, compressibility, coefficient of thermal expansion, and specific heat will be expected to change when a liquid becomes a solid.